rollator3000/MS_omics/README.md

 ### ! ! !
 Closer Information to the approaches, aswell as to the results are in the MS-Thesis itself! ! !

 ---

+## Data
+### TCGA
+The original TCGA data is not part of this Repo.
+If interested in the original data, please contact me on github or send an E-Mail to 'f.ludwigs@yahoo.de'.
+Only the subsetted TCGA data can be found in the repository under: "data/processed/RH_subsetted_12345"
+With the script in 'code/09_create_data_w_blockwise_missingness_for_CV.R' the subsetted DFs are split to test- and train-set and the training set is induced with block-wise missingness!
+Based on this data the different approaches were tested.

+---